 So, if we want reasonable odds of staying below 2°C, there’s only so much more additional carbon dioxide we can put in the atmosphere.
 That’s our "carbon budget" — around 485 billion metric tons.

 If we want to stay within the budget and avoid 2°C, then, our annual emissions need to start declining each year.
-Older, dirtier coal plants would need to get replaced with cleaner wind or solar or nuclear plants, say.
-Or gas-guzzling SUVs would need to get replaced with new low-carbon electric cars.
-But the longer we put this off, the harder it gets — the carbon budget gets smaller, and there are more coal plants and SUVs to replace.
+Older, dirtier coal plants need to get replaced with cleaner wind or solar or nuclear plants, say.
+Gas-guzzling SUVs need to get traded in for new low-carbon electric cars.
+But the longer we put this off, the harder it gets — the carbon budget gets smaller, and there are more coal plants and SUVs out there to replace.

 By now, countries have delayed action for so long that the necessary emissions cuts will have to be extremely sharp.
 In April 2014, the UN's Intergovernmental Panel on Climate Change (IPCC) concluded that if we want to stay below the 2°C limit, global greenhouse-gas emissions would have to decline between 1.3 percent and 3.1 percent each year, on average, between 2010 and 2050.

 To put that in perspective, global emissions declined by just 1 percent for a single year after the 2008 financial crisis, during a brutal recession when factories and buildings around the world were idling.
-We'd potentially have to triple that pace of cuts, and sustain it year after year.
+To stay below 2°C, we may have to triple that pace of cuts, and sustain it year after year.

 Some climate experts are skeptical that countries can do this while maintaining their historical rates of economic growth.
-The fastest that any country has ever managed to decarbonize its economy without suffering a crushing recession was France, when it spent billions to scale up its nuclear program between 1980 and 1985.
+One of the few countries that has ever managed to decarbonize its economy that fast without suffering a crushing recession was France, when it spent billions to scale up its nuclear program between 1980 and 1985.
 That was a gargantuan feat — emissions fell 4.8 percent per year — but the country only sustained it for a five-year stretch.

 "If you’re serious about 2°C, the rates of change are so significant that it begs the way we see the world.
 That’s what people aren’t prepared to embrace," says Kevin Anderson, a climate scientist at the Tyndall Centre for Climate Research.
 "Essentially you’d have to start asking questions about our current society and how we develop and grow."